How The Best Retail Salespeople Make The Sale

 The target, the bullseye, is creating an exceptional experience.
 One that is remarkable and is seared into your customer's memory so well that the next time they think of getting a similar product, they can't help but remember your experience.

-That takes constant training in a clear sales process, and when that becomes your focus, you transform your salespeople into brand ambassadors whose way of working can transform a casual shoppers' day.
+That takes constant training in a clear sales process, and when that becomes your focus, you transform your salespeople into brand ambassadors whose work can transform casual shoppers' days.

 I know it did for me that week in San Francisco.